-JVC offers a very wide range of ministries including teaching, youth ministry and mentoring, homeless advocacy, domestic violence and sexual assault counseling, creation care, legal aid, farm worker outreach, refugee resettlement, elderly outreach, addiction recovery services, nursing, hospice ministry, AIDS services and community organizing.
+JVC offers a very wide range of placement types including teaching, youth ministry and mentoring, homeless advocacy, domestic violence and sexual assault counseling, environmental stewardship, legal aid, farmworker outreach, refugee resettlement, elderly outreach, addiction recovery services, nursing, hospice ministry, AIDS services and community organizing.

-Throughout the U.S., as well as Belize, Chile, Micronesia, Nicaragua, Peru, Tanzania.
+Throughout the U.S., as well as Chile, Micronesia, Peru, and Tanzania.

 Volunteers live in community with other Jesuit Volunteers.

 Domestic Program Orientation: August, as well as on-site/local Orientation.
 International Program Orientation: July.
 3-4 additional formation retreats are offered during the year.